kt007/Saito/.phrozn/entries/index.markdown

 ## Why?

-We had the need for a classic threaded forum but with modern, maintainable and extendable source for [macnemo.de].
+We had the need for a classic threaded forum but with modern, maintainable and extendable source.

 The forum should be deployable to any cheap webhoster.